 …half the city comprises green spaces such as parks, forest or vineyards.
 Leaving the urban parts of the city is easy with public transport - for which an annual ticket costs a mere 365 EUR.

 …the city’s cultural offerings are not only among the best in the world (especially in classical music and opera), but also very affordable.
-For example, most theatres, concert halls and operas sell standing tickets for a few Euros.
-Standing tickets for the Staatsoper (National Opera) start at 3 Euros.
+For example, most theatres, concert halls and operas sell standing tickets for a few Euro.